lothelanor/actib/README.md

 Phase II of our pipeline contains segmentation (of both words and sentences) as well as POS tagging.
 It generates three types of output:
 - tokenised (word segmentation with 'shunits')
-- POS-tagged (querying format with corrected sentence segmentation)
+- POS-tagged - for parsing & querying with corrected sentence segmentation
-- POS-tagged (UD input format for Pyrrha with corrected sentence segmentation)
+- POS-tagged (UD) - for Pyrrha correction with corrected sentence segmentation

 To run the script:

 `python pos-directory.py <my_directory>`

-## Sentence Segmentation

-To run the sentence segmentation script:

-`python SentSeg.py <my_text.txt>`

 ## Parsing & SentenceIDs